 Jana Peterson – Green Bay, WI

 Jana Peterson from Green Bay was inpatient at Froedtert & the Medical College of Wisconsin with leukemia and she was pregnant.
 The medical staff wanted her to stay close by to continue outpatient care.
 In mid November, Jana came to Kathy’s House accompanied by her fiance, Cole.
 A beautiful baby girl, Juna, was born on February 7, 2018.
-After they returned home Jama said, “I don’t know what we would have done without Kathy’s House.
+After they returned home Jana said, “I don’t know what we would have done without Kathy’s House.
 Everyone was so nice, welcoming and helpful.
 It’s a great place!”

 The Theis Family – Chicago, IL